Reaching a realistic assessment of New Zealand’s brand distribution potential.

 Is the era of mono brand stores over?
 Why an increasing number of brands cooperate to create mixed concepts and overcome self-conquering vanity.
 Finally.

 To start with, I’m a finance and control guy by origin, certainly not a creative that simply likes brand stores because of their looks.
-I love retail growth, because with the right ingredients almost any product category and brand can operate profitable stores – but you’d better know how.
-Retail strategies have been my most interesting assignments, because the store operations models behind the façade are as complex as they are colourful. (more…)
+I love retail expansion, because with the right ingredients almost any product category and brand can operate profitable stores – but you’d better know how.
+Retail expansion strategies have been my most interesting assignments, because the store operations models behind the façade are as complex as they are colourful. (more…)

 This post will answer the question “how much product adaptation is needed and healthy for a brand starting its international expansion?”